by Tammy Taylor~

 Keeping it properly seasoned is a snap.
 If I’m frying something I simply wipe out the interior after it’s cooled and then store it away.
 But I’ve learned that if I cook something messy in it I only need to use a scrub brush and hot water to clean the interior.
 (I’m not gonna lie, it was VERY difficult for me to come to terms with never using soap in the skillet as I was cleaning it!)
 After it’s been scrubbed clean I set the skillet on a hot burner until all moisture evaporates.
 When the skillet is completely dry I coat the inside with a thin coat of shortening before storing it away.

-I’m amazed that this skillet has already seen so many years of faithful service, and I love that I’ll still be able to pass it down to my own children and they can pass it on to theirs!
+I’m amazed that this skillet has already seen so many decades of faithful service.
+And I love that I’ll still be able to pass it down to my own children, and they can pass it on to theirs!
 If you aren’t lucky enough to receive an old cast iron skillet from your grandmother, they’re easily purchased new.
 I found cast iron skillets on Amazon here.
 Seasoning a new cast-iron skillet is easy but nowadays you can even purchase your cast iron pre-seasoned.
 Properly cared for cast iron is highly durable cookware that you should be able to use for decades – and it only gets better with use.
 Now THAT’S an environmentally-friendly purchase.

 Do you have a favorite piece of cast iron?

 C’mon by & sit a spell!
 Come hang out at our ~TMH~ Facebook Page .
 It’s like sitting in a front porch rocker with a glass of cold iced tea.
 There are lots of good folks sharing!
 You can also follow along on Pinterest, Twitter or GooglePlus.

 If you’d like to receive an email when a new blog post goes live,